Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 However, the required appliance inlet gas regulator pressure for your gas BBQ is typically a 2.75kPa,

-So, the gas regulator is required to reduce the LPG gas bottle pressure and ensure a consistent 2.75kPa gas bottle pressure is safely delivered from the gas bottle to your BBQ.
+So, the BBQ gas bottle regulator is required to reduce the LPG gas bottle pressure and ensure a consistent 2.75kPa gas bottle pressure is safely delivered from the gas bottle to your BBQ.

-Under the right circumstances, condensation or ice can form on a gas bottle or regulator.
+Under the right circumstances, condensation or ice can form on a gas bottle or BBQ gas bottle regulator.

 The faster the gas is used, the colder the gas regulator will get.